One obstacle in

 Autistic Spectrum Disorders: Best Practice Guidelines for Screening, Diagnosis and Assessment.
 This publication provides professionals, policymakers, parents and others with "best practice" recommendations and rationale for screening, evaluating and assessing individuals suspected of having autistic spectrum disorders.
 These guidelines are the product of nearly a year's work by experts in the field of autistic spectrum disorders and are based on validated scientific evidence, clinical experience and clinical judgment.

 Centre of Excellence for Early Childhood Development's Encyclopedia on Early Childhood Development: AUTISM (PDF).
 This 40 page, PDF document includes a Synthesis on autism, Autism and its impact on child development, The impact of autism on child development, Autism and its impact on young childrens social development, Autism and its impact on child development, Autism intervention, The effect of early intervention on the social and emotional development of young children (0-5) with autism, and Autism intervention.

 Educating Children with Autism (National Academy Press).
 This 276 page publication from National Science Academy is used as evidence in due process hearings on behalf of children with autism.
 Includes research about effective educational programs for children with autism; early intervention; recommends one-on-one therapy or direct instruction a minimum of 25 hours a week, 12 months a year; more.
-Download this publication for free from National Academy Press (one page at a time) or purchase it from the National Academy Press.
+Download this publication for free from National Academy Press.